Need to know

 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm.

-Rates don’t include breakfast, an à la carte menu of eggs-any-way, home-made jams and juices, and a selection of fresh-from-the-oven breads and sticky-sweet pastries from Sandholt Bakery.
+Rates include a Continental breakfast; there's also an à la carte menu of eggs-any-way, home-made jams and juices, and a selection of fresh-from-the-oven breads and sticky-sweet pastries from Sandholt Bakery.

 Brush up on your Icelandic history here: flick through a novel by Icelandic writer and Nobel laureate Halldór Laxness who lived in one of the houses that now make up the hotel.